Mission & History

 In July 1982, the Kentucky General Assembly designated Kentucky Opera as the state opera of Kentucky to, among other objectives, enhance the reputation of the Commonwealth as a major area of arts activity in the United States and throughout the world.

-Kentucky Opera is a frequent collaborator with arts organizations in and around Kentucky.
-Kentucky Opera partners regularly with the Louisville Orchestra, Louisville Ballet, Bourbon Baroque, and other arts organizations.
+Kentucky Opera is a frequent collaborator with arts organizations and other community groups in and around Kentucky.

 Developing Emerging Artists